 Okay.
 Not so bad yet.
 Another quarter turn and brace for impact.

-It was kinda disappointing.
+It was rather disappointing.

-Right hand now.
+The right hand now.
 Full turn.

 That did it!
 Then I surprised myself by leaning into the cold.

 Cold water on your legs or stomach is one thing.
 Step in and let it hit your chest.
 Turn around and give it your shoulders.
 Tilt your head back for the full effect.

 It wasn’t that bad.
 It actually felt good enough to repeat over the next few days.